Models¶

 Core data models for working with HED data structures.

-Core Models¶
+Core models¶

 The fundamental data structures for HED annotations and tags.